 Here is my email address:

 everydaycommentary at gmail dot com (in the usual format)

 Contact me at this address and if it is something I think people would be interested in I will contact you and make arrangements for shipping.

 Here is the first change.
 I am now publishing articles twice a week, every week.
 This routine makes it easier on me and makes this more enjoyable to do.
 The volume of stuff I am reviewing is increasing a lot and so the lead times on stuff are much longer.

-From the time you send me something until the review goes up is now something like two months.
+From the time you send me something until the review goes up is now something like two or three months.
 I will probably finish testing the product within a month, unless it is a multitool or a bag, which ALWAYS take longer, but be prepared to part with the item for at least one month.
+If it is a USB controlled flashlight, expect longer.

 Second, because of the volume, I cannot afford to pay shipping to me.
 If that is an issue, email me and we can chat.
 I just dropped $50 in shipping for the 2nd Anniversary Giveaway.
 I am glad to ship out prizes, but $50 in shipping just ain't a sexy way to spend dough.